jacorbal/pynfact/doc/userdoc/site-content.rst

     Since the level-1 header `h1` is reserved for the title, all subsequent headers should begin in the second level.

-Refer to `Document syntax`_ to learn more about the document format.
+Refer to :ref:`document-syntax` to learn more about the document format.

 Other static resources
 ======================